Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 Even today pthreads remains a powerful, lower-level, and highly compatible option, especially when interfacing with existing C codebases or requiring specific system-level control.

 ### Why do we use it?

+The primary reasons for using pthreads are to introduce concurrency and parallelism into a program:

+-